Superrehtard/old_diaspora_wiki/Run-Diasporas-Components.md

 ### Run the app server

 Run `bundle exec thin start` from the root Diaspora directory.
 This will start the app server.
 It will run on port 3000 by default.
-If you want it to be available on port 80, either run it on port 80 directly (probably unwise), or use your webserver of choice (we use nginx) to proxy port 80 at your domain name to thin at port 3000 or over a socket.
+If you want it to be available on port 80, either run it on port 80 directly (probably unwise), or use your webserver of choice (we use nginx) to proxy port 443 at your domain name to thin at port 3000 or over a socket.
 See config/sprinkle/conf/nginx.conf and config/thin.yml in the repo for an example thin config and nginx server stanza.
-This is absolutly needed unless you want to use a different appserver like mod_passenger for example.
+This is absolutely needed unless you want to use a different appserver like mod_passenger for example.

-### Run the websocket server

-Run `bundle exec ruby script/websocket_server.rb` to start websockets on port 8080.
-Change port in config/application.yml.
-The websocket server is not essential and only provides the [[live updates to the webfrontend|WebSockets]].
-It has nothing to do with federation.

 ### Run the resque worker